Russian tycoon, symbol of excess, convicted of fraud but walks free

 Polonsky's legal problems began in 2012 when state prosecutors accused his firm of stealing more than 5.7 billion roubles (now $94 million) of prepayments for flats in an unfinished Moscow complex it was building.

-Polonsky indicated in court that state prosecutors had later revised that sum downwards to under 3 billion roubles.

-The fallen tycoon, who at 1.93 meters (6 feet 4 inches) towers over most people, denied wrongdoing.
+Polonsky, who at 1.93 metres (6 feet 4 inches) towers over most people, denied wrongdoing.
 He said the funds were taken in good faith, that many of the apartments had been delivered, but that the global crisis had made it impossible to hand over others on time.

 The judge sided with state prosecutors, however, and only the statute of limitations saved Polonsky from more prison time.